edysfy/Group_website/uxDesign.md

   <img align="center" src="supporting_images/login.png" width="450px">
   </p>

-We made an initial paper prototype that we thought would be reasonable and fulfills the needs of the user requirements specified in the [user stories](#us) above:
+We made an initial paper prototype that we thought would be reasonable and fulfills the needs of the user requirements specified in the [user stories](#us):

   <p align="center">
   <img align="center" src="supporting_images/UIPP.png" width="450px">